How to Start Trading for Beginners: A Step-by-Step Guide to Success

 1. Day Trading

-Day trading involves buying and selling stocks, ETFs, or other assets multiple times within a single trading day.
-Traders close all positions before the market closes, realizing profits or losses immediately.
-This fast-paced strategy requires constant market monitoring, in-depth research, and quick decision-making, making it similar to a full-time job.
+Day trading is the process of buying and subsequently selling stocks, ETFs, or other assets several times a day.
+Day traders close all of their positions before the market closes and make their profits or losses immediately.
+Day trading is very fast-paced and requires you to monitor the market constantly, locate assets to buy and sell, and make spur-of-the-moment decisions, which is like having a full-time job.

 2. Swing Trading